vincentmori/Tripply_Buddy_MORIN_DOAT_MOUTON_LAINE_LULIN/readme.md

 ### D. Launching the Streamlit Application
-To start the Streamlit user interface: streamlit run Python/Frontend/app.py
+To start the Streamlit user interface:

+streamlit run app.py

-## 6. Project Structure
+## 6. Project Structure 📁
+The project is organized around several key directories, each having a specific role in the data pipeline and the Streamlit application.

+#### Directories
-The Data directory contains the dataset.
+- Data : This directory contains the initial dataset, and a txt for the remember me logic.

-The Backend directory includes all scripts related to model processing, the data pipeline, and database operations.
+- Backend : This groups the scripts that manage database operations (selection and insertion functions) as well as the streamlit's initialization functions.

+- Model : This folder is specifically dedicated to all modeling logic, including model-specific data processing, training, and prediction scripts.

-The Frontend directory includes the Streamlit application and its interface logic.
+- Frontend : This directory hosts the Streamlit interface logic.
+It is structured into two sub-directories:

+    - components : Contains the reusable interface elements (e.g., header, interactions).

+    - style : Contains the CSS stylesheet (styles.css) for the application's visual customization.

+- pages : Contains the Python files that represent each of the Streamlit application pages.

+- Notebooks : This folder contains example notebooks used for data exploration, allowing developers to test data retrieval functions and visualize the structure of the resulting datasets.

+- Artifacts : It stores the model artifacts, such as encoding mappings, scaling objects, or other configuration files necessary for the application.

+- Rendus : This folder archives the final documents and deliverables of the project.

+#### Root Files
+- app.py : This is the main entry point used to launch the Streamlit application.

-The requirements file contains the dependencies necessary for running the project.
+- requirements.txt : This file lists all the essential Python dependencies required for the project's execution.